 top of page

-It is proudly made in South Africa by passionate people.
-And of course dogs that provide on-site emotional support and encouragement.
+Proudly made in South Africa by passionate individuals, including our furry friends who provide on-site emotional support and encouragement.

 _DSC4287 (1).jpg